ATB BoostR Live Event

 After all the presentations and questions were asked, it was time for us the audience to vote on the best business idea.
 The winner of the largest percentage of the prize money was:

 BarCntry Dehydrated Cocktails with 24% of the total votes.
-Check out there pitch:
+Check out their pitch:

-Connect with us on Facebook and do not miss new articles.
-The secret, sign up for email updates.
+Connect with us on Facebook and never miss out on new articles.
+The secret is to sign up for the email list.
+You can do this at the bottom of this post.